 My work has been published, collected, and exhibited internationally.

 I live and work in my native San Francisco Bay Area, where I am deeply engaged in building, supporting, and expanding opportunities for artists.
 In the last couple of years I have stepped off the sidelines of the fight to protect our planet.
-I trained with Climate Reality, the organization founded by Al Gore, and I now devote much of my time to promoting policy to support a rapid and just transition to a clean energy future.
+I trained with the Climate Reality Project, founded by Al Gore, and I now devote much of my time to advocating for policy that supports a rapid and just transition to a clean energy future.

 About My Work